It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - He's the only character besides Auron whose weapons normally have the Piercing trait.
 This is especially helpful at the start of the game, before Auron actually joins the party.

-- Similarly, Kimahri can be used as a thief as soon as the first level one unlock is found for the Sphere Grid, which is a lot sooner than when Rikku is found.
+- Similarly, Kimahri can be used as a thief as soon as you get your first Level 1 Key Sphere for the Sphere Grid, which is a lot sooner than when Rikku is found.

 - Rikku's Bribe attack seems virtually useless, given its obscenely high price against anything significant, until you realise that Bribed enemies can give you a truckload of crafting items.